abboudl/Chik-p/S2-CTF-Services-CTFd/readme.md

 If you wish to run CTFd in standalone mode for testing purposes, option #1 is preferable.
 Simply rename `.example-env` to `.env`, edit the file, then run `docker-compose up`.

 If you wish to deploy the entire environment, option #2 is preferable.
 You do not need to do anything.
-Passwords are pulled from a LastPass vault, injected into a template `.env` file, and then transferred over to the CTFd host. <template file> and <deploy-ctfd.yml> provide a step by step guide on how CTFd is deployed.
+Passwords are pulled from a LastPass vault, injected into a template `.env` file, and then transferred over to the CTFd host.

-Next, we provide a brief description of a few important configuration parameters set in docker-compose.yml file:
+Next, we provide a brief description of a few important configuration parameters set in `docker-compose.yml` file:
 - **LOG_FOLDER**: set the CTFd logging folder inside the container which houses CTFd, Gunicorn, and MySQL logs.
 - **ACCESS_LOG** and **ERROR LOG**: enables the gunicorn access and error logs.
 While these logs are enabled, we choose to ship the Nginx logs to ELK as they are closer to the user.
 - **WORKERS**: set the number of gunicorn workers to 10 .
 This value offers great performance for a CTF with 500-800 participants assuming 2vCPUs and a 12GB of RAM.